sosedoff/omxremote/README.md

 ## Requirements

 In order to use `omxremote` you must have `omxplayer` installed on your RPi.
+Most recent distributions on Rasbpian should already come with `omxplayer` preinstalled.

 In case if you dont have it installed, use the following commands:

 ```
 sudo apt-get update